 One of the most frequent questions I get asked is what travel photography gear I use and recommend.

-Since I made the switch from DSLR to mirrorless a few years ago, it kicked off a waterfall effect of other changes in camera gear.
+Since I made the switch from DSLR to mirrorless this year, this kicked off a waterfall effect of other changes in camera gear.
 It’s not just the camera you have to buy, everything else seems to change too; lenses, batteries, sim cards, flash, camera bags, LensCovers, filters, and more.
-It’s an expensive change to make!
-I’ve been making changes slowly over time in order to avoid huge financial impacts, so this travel photography gear list continues to change!
+It’s been an expensive year for me!
+I have been working with the Sony A7ii full-frame mirrorless now for six months; I feel like I can provide answers based on my experiences with all of these new – and some old – items.

 I don’t consider myself a professional photographer, and this isn’t going to be an intense review of the gear I use or the pros and cons of the technical breakdown of a camera – there are other sites for that info.
 But this will give you an idea of what I use on trips, how I attempt to stay light but good quality, and what my experiences have been with the products at a high level.

-Also note, this isn’t the best travel photography gear out there by any means.
+Also, note that this isn’t the best gear out there by any means.
 However, this is the gear I could afford.
-So of course photography gear depends on your personal budget too.
-I had to find things that fit my budget, and met my most important needs.
+So, of course, photography gear depends on your personal budget, too.
+I had to find things that fit my budget and met my most important needs.

 Sony Mirrorless Camera Body